-Gabby's illustrations and comics have been published in The Lifted Brow, Comic Sans Anthology, The Suburban Review, Voiceworks and Djed Press.
-They have also been a selected artist-in-residence at Midland Junction Arts Centre supported by Propel Youth Arts WA and the Subiaco Theatre Festival.
-In their spare time they also co-administrate the Intercultural Creatives of WA online community group.
+Gabby's illustrations and comics have been published in The Lifted Brow, Liminal: Comic Sans Anthology, The Suburban Review, Voiceworks and Djed Press.

-I acknowledge that I live and work on the lands of the Whadjuk people of the Bibbulmun nation, I acknowledge the Traditional Owners and Custodians of Country.
+~ As a migrant settler I acknowledge that I live and work on the lands of the Whadjuk people of the Bibbulmun nation, I acknowledge the Traditional Owners and Custodians of Country.
 I acknowledge Traditional Owners throughout Australia and their continuing connection to the land, sea and community.
-I recognise that sovereignty was never ceded and pay my respects to Elders past, present and emerging.
-This always was and always will be Aboriginal land [-O-]
+I recognise that sovereignty was never ceded and pay my respects to Elders past and present.
+This always was and always will be Aboriginal land.